 How to hold the back side

-The way to hold the back side is almost the same as the Japanese style pen holder.
+The way to hold the backside is almost the same as the Japanese-style pen holder.
 Align your fingers and gently bend and hold.
 As with the Japanese style, the point is to bend your fingers lightly.

 - Smooth switching between fore and back

-- Easy to do backside
+- Easy to do backhand